 It’s too early to tell.
 When manuscripts are discovered, it usually takes some time of examination and scholarly vetting before forgeries are discovered.
 There are some concerns about Gospel of Jesus’ Wife’s unknown provenance and history of ownership, but the initial reports make it seem likely that this is a real fourth-century Gnostic document.
 That doesn’t mean that the document is true or has anything to do with Jesus!

 [Update: in the months following the publication of the manuscript, significant evidence came to light strongly suggesting that it is a modern forgery.
-It is written in the wrong dialect of Coptic for the supposed date of writing; it makes grammar mistakes unlikely for a native speaker; all of the lines could have been put together by a sort of cut-and-paste method from the Gospel of Thomas; and most significantly, it was found with another document, written by the same "scribe," that is almost certainly a forgery.]
+It is written in the wrong dialect of Coptic for the supposed date of writing; it makes grammar mistakes unlikely for a native speaker; all of the lines could have been put together by a sort of cut-and-paste method from the Gospel of Thomas; some of the line divisions strongly suggest that it is dependent on a recent publication; and most significantly, it was found with another document, written by the same "scribe," that is almost certainly a forgery.
+See my follow-up post]

 How is this related to the so-called Gnostic gospels?